-At their core, salespeople want to do one thing: sell.
-But while technology presents salespeople with new opportunities, it also comes with challenges.
+At their core, salespeople only want to do one thing: sell.
+But while technology presents salespeople with new efficiencies and opportunities, it also comes with major challenges.
 CRM data needs to be kept clean, managers need access to the data they need to make intelligent decisions, and the right sales technology stack has to be implemented and adopted.
 Enter the sales operations manager, who can help your sales team run like a well-oiled machine.

-What’s a Sales Operations Manager?
+What is a Sales Operations Manager?

 - Manage CRM data

 - Improve productivity by evaluating and implementing sales technology

 Let’s examine each of those to see how sales operations managers can add tremendous value.